 do you wanna hear a Story?

-Between my work with children and college students, I have taught courses, classes, and workshops in sets, lights, costumes, makeup, theatre history, scriptwriting, communication, stagecraft, mask, color theory, and acting.
-For questions and inquiries, please feel free to contact me, or follow me on social media for current updates. drsteventhewood@gmail.com
+Across my work with children and college students, I have taught courses, classes, and workshops in set design, lighting, costumes, makeup, theatre history, scriptwriting, communication, stagecraft, mask, color theory, voice and movement, and acting.

 Artist Statement